 “If the accessed 'Variable' has the value <undefined> assigned to it, the 'VariableUse' represents also the <undefined> value.”

-- Regarding mandatory fields no change is needed, the constraint in clause 6.3.8 forbids assigning OmitValue to mandatory members..

 4) Checking if an optional member is omitted or not

 Issue raised: ” A user needs to have the possibility to check at runtime whether a variable or a member have the OmitValue assigned to it…”

-Conclusion: OmitValue is defined in TDL as a value, therefore (in a concrete syntax example) variable.field != omit; is possible.
-As Andreas has used this syntax in his example as well, we consider that this issue is pointless.
+Conclusion: Solved by moving the restriction from clause 6.3.8 to the Interactions clause (see above).

 Solution: No change is needed.